Soccer - Morata header rescues late draw for Spain against Colombia

-MURCIA, Spain A late header from Spain's Alvaro Morata rescued a 2-2 draw against Colombia in a pulsating friendly on Wednesday as the hosts kept their unbeaten record under coach Julen Lopetegui.
+MURCIA, Spain (Reuters) - A late header from Spain's Alvaro Morata rescued a 2-2 draw against Colombia in a pulsating friendly on Wednesday as the hosts kept their unbeaten record under coach Julen Lopetegui.

 David Silva gave Spain a first-half lead before Edwin Cardona capitalised on poor defending to equalise and Colombia's all-time leading scorer Radamel Falcao put the South Americans in front with his 26th international goal.